At a Glance

 Tailor Your CV: Make sure your CV highlights your relevant experience as a Liaison Officer, especially in major engineering projects.
 Emphasise your public relations skills and any specific achievements that demonstrate your capability to manage relationships with local authorities.

 Showcase Relevant Skills: In your application, highlight key skills such as communication, negotiation, and project management.
-Provide examples of how you've successfully managed stakeholder relationships in previous roles.
+Provide examples of how you've successfully navigated challenges in previous roles, particularly in relation to public relations.

 Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
-A polished application reflects your attention to detail, which is crucial for a Liaison Officer.
+A polished application reflects your attention to detail, which is crucial for a Liaison Officer role.

 How to prepare for a job interview at Confidential